 - Dimitris Tantanozis' "Tree (Oenos)", at the museum's reception

-- Albena Mihaylova's "Grace" at the olive trees
+- Albena Mihaylova's "Grace" in the vineyard's olive trees

-- Kamen Tanev's "Links" at the olive trees
+- Kamen Tanev's "Links" in the vineyard's olive trees

-- Giorgie Cpajak "Untitled" at the olive trees
+- Giorgie Cpajak "The Cpajak Collection" in the vineyard's olive trees

-- John Bizas' "Untitled" at the olive trees
+- John Bizas' "Untitled" in the vineyard's olive trees

-- Nikos Tolis' "Chaotic forces in balance", in the vineyard
+- Nikos Tolis' "Chaotic forces in balance", in the experimental vineyard

-- Costas Varotsos' "Future through past", in the museum
+- Costas Varotsos' "Future through past", in the introductory section of the museum

 - Nikos Tolis' "Female figure", in the patio